Dark Chocolate Chips:

 - How many grams in a cup of Dark Chocolate Chips?

-- 1 cup of Dark Chocolate Chips weighs 170 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Dark Chocolate Chips weighs 170 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 170 grams of Dark Chocolate Chips?
+- How many grams is ¼ cup of Dark Chocolate Chips?